List of Facebook features: Credits

 Facebook Credits are a virtual currency users can use to buy gifts, and virtual goods in many games and applications on the Facebook platform.
 As of July 2010, users of Facebook can purchase Facebook credits in Australian Dollars, British Pounds, Canadian Dollars, Chilean peso, Colombian peso, Danish krone, Euro, Hong Kong dollar, Japanese yen, Norwegian krone, Swedish krona, Swiss franc, Turkish lira, US Dollars, and Venezuelan Bolivar.
 Facebook credits can be used on many popular games such as Happy Aquarium, Happy Island, Zoo Paradise, Happy Pets, Hello City, It Girl, FarmVille, and Mafia Wars.

+Facebook Credits went into its alpha stage in May 2009 and progressed into the beta stage in February 2010, which ended in January 2011.
+At that time, Facebook announced all Facebook game developers would be required to process payments only through Facebook Credits from July 1, 2011.
+In March 2011, Facebook created an official subsidiary to handle payments: Facebook Payments Inc. In June 2012, Facebook announced it would no longer use its own money system, Facebook Credits.
+Users with credits will see them converted into their own currencies.
+Facebook Credits was officially removed from Facebook in September 2013.

 Feature phones

 Although like all other website apps Facebook made its presence on the smartphones as mentioned but also is present for the feature phones.
 As the company said that the feature phones dominate the American cell phone markets, hence an app was exclusively made for this purpose as well.

 Graph Search

 Released in July 2013, Graph Search allows users to search within their network of friends for answers to natural language questions such as, "Movies my friends who like The Hobbit liked" and receive direct answers, rather than the list of websites that search engines usually provide.